nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_3/readme.md

 **Additional Information**

-For additional tips on how to acknowledge different kinds of contributors to developing a resource including authorship, check out [A cknowledging Contributors The Turing Way](https://the-turing-way.netlify.app/community-handbook/acknowledgement.html).
+For additional tips on how to acknowledge different kinds of contributors to developing a resource including authorship, check out [Acknowledging Contributors The Turing Way](https://the-turing-way.netlify.app/community-handbook/acknowledgement.html).

 If working with online repositories such as GitHub, an app like '[all-contributors](https://allcontributors.org/)' bot is a great way to automate capturing all kinds of contributions, from fixing bugs to organizing events to improving accessibility in the project.